department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-findings.md

 # Details of Findings

 ## 1. Most participants browsed (clicking links) without using the Search box at all or searched only when browsing didn’t work
-We observed 4 distinct **browse *vs.* search usage patterns** among the participants:
+We observed 5 distinct **browse *vs.* search usage patterns** among the participants:
-1. More than a third of participants (37%, or 7 of 19) **browsed exclusively** and never used search to complete tasks.
+1. (7 participants) **Browsed exclusively** and never used search to complete tasks.
-1. More than a third of participants (37%, or 7 of 19) **started off browsing and later discovered the search box**.
+1. (7 participants) **Started browsing and later discovered the search box**.
 They were impressed with the results and then used search more after that.
+2. (3 participants) **Mostly browsed but tried search once**.
+4. (1 participant) **Tried search first, had success a couple times, then got irrelevant results, and so stopped using search**.
+This participant only browsed after that.
-1. Only our youngest participant **searched exclusively** to complete tasks.
-(This same behavior was observed in our youngest pilot participant, whose data isn't included in this report even though he's a Reservist.)
+5. (1 participant) **Searched exclusively** to complete tasks.
+This was the youngest participant in this research; this same behavior was observed in our youngest pilot participant, whose data isn't included in this report even though he's a Reservist.
 The second youngest participant never searched but only browsed, so with only these 3 data points, we can't conclusively link young age to searching behavior.
 When the participant who was searching exclusively didn't find what he was looking for, he tried different search strings or browsed links on the page he got to, rather than browsing on the home page.
-1. One participant **tried search first, had success a couple times, then got irrelevant results, and so stopped using search**.
-This participant only browsed after that.

 One participant said they were giving a lower task rating because they *"had to do a search for it" (p4).* Some participants said that they browse first and avoid searching because they
 - Don't like to type into the search box